ff137/ff137/README.md

 ## 🌱 What I'm Working On

-Currently, I'm exploring the world of Self Sovereign Identity and DIDComm protocols.
+Currently, I'm exploring the world of Self-Sovereign Identity (SSI) and DIDComm protocols.
 In my spare time, I'm working on personal projects like forecasting cryptocurrency prices.

 ## 📚 Publications